Friday, December 27, 2019

 Friday, October 25, 2019

-The bully-free cost structure is an abstract concept that is often buried within other budgets and attended too only in crisis.
-A bully management and prevention program requires a specific budget that will include continuous improvement in the organizational culture, communities, and home environments.
-For example, outdated policies and procedures may need to be rewritten, and employee assistance programs implemented and funds reserved for personal counseling as needed.
+The bully-free cost structure is an abstract concept that is often buried within other budgets and attended to only in crisis.
+A bullying management and prevention program requires a specific budget to support continuous improvement in organizational culture, communities, and home environments.
+For example, outdated policies and procedures may need to be rewritten, and employee assistance programs implemented, and funds reserved for personal counseling as needed.
 However, don't overlook the shared and free resources in the community that might provide substantial support and shelter.

 Tuesday, October 22, 2019

 Individuals who have self-actualized are less likely to become bullies because they have achieved their highest needs.
 Self-actualization is a state of congruence between the real and the ideal self.
 Any disequilibrium between the real and the ideal self creates actual or perceived unmet needs, which are often drivers for bully-type behaviors.
-Therefore, the first step in bully prevention is to discover the unmet needs of the bully, the victim, and of the organization or school.
+Therefore, the first step in bullying prevention is to identify the unmet needs of the individual, community, group, organization, or educational setting.